Reds vs. Cardinals Player Props Betting Odds

-You can find player prop bet odds for Paul Goldschmidt, Jonathan India and other players on the St. Louis Cardinals and Cincinnati Reds heading into their matchup at 8:15 PM ET on Friday at Busch Stadium.
+Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Busch Stadium on Saturday, starting at 2:15 PM ET.

 Reds vs. Cardinals Game Info